-The insurance industry is notorious for its delays in adopting the latest cutting-edge technologies and applications.
-Bogged down by regulations and archaic systems, insurance has historically been slow on the uptake – until now.
-In just the last few years, it has become evident that the total transition to a digital insurance industry is currently underway.
+Constrained by regulations and legacy systems, insurance carriers have historically been slow to adopt the latest technologies to drive product innovation– until now.
+In just the last few years, it has become evident that the transition to a digital insurance model is underway.

 What is Digital Insurance?

-The concept of “digital insurance” is an umbrella term that encompasses the vast amount of new technologies that have changed the way nearly every carrier operates.
-Another definition of digital insurance is any company using a technology-first business model to sell and manage insurance policies.
-Many insurance companies today, though, have a digital insurance arm of their business in addition to traditional insurance practices.
+The concept of “digital insurance” is an umbrella term that encompasses the vast number of new technologies that have changed the way nearly every carrier operates.
+One definition of digital insurance is the use of a technology-first engagement model to sell and manage insurance policies.
+Many insurance companies today, have a digital insurance arm of their business in addition to traditional insurance practices.

 These providers generally differentiate themselves in a few key ways:

 - A focus on engaging with the customer at their chosen point of digital contact

 - Omnichannel experiences – you can research, compare, and purchase insurance online or through an app without having to speak directly to an agent in person or over the phone

 - Pricing, risk evaluation, and/or claims handling rely on modern, open software platforms connected to the insurtech ecosystem (new insurance-specific technology)

 - Coverage options are creatively structured to cater to businesses and consumers with diverse insurance needs